 “When today’s undergraduates reach the peaks of their careers, four global environmental problems involving our climate, food, biodiversity and water also will approach their peaks," Pacala said.
 "The world will need to deal with the environmental nexus of climate change, biodiversity loss, and challenges to our supplies of food and fresh water.”

 By engaging high numbers of students from multiple disciplinary backgrounds, the faculty of ENV 200 hope to create the largest possible conversation within the University about climate change and other pressing environmental challenges.

 In addition to the lectures, each student enrolls in one of six (6) different sections designed to fulfill a range of distribution requirements including: science and technology with laboratory (STL); science and technology without laboratory (STN); quantitative reasoning (QR); ethical thought and moral values (EM); literature and the arts (LA); and social analysis (SA).

-Course lectures and discussions in Fall 2017 will be led by Pacala along with:
+Course lectures and discussions in Spring 2018 will be led by Pacala along with:

 Spring 2018 ENV courses, including The Environmental Nexus, are now posted on the registrar's website.